mitsu1210/essbaseworkshop/Lab100/LabGuide100.md

 ![](./images/23.png "")

 Select the option “Create Virtual Cloud Network Plus Related Resources.”
 This will generate the required resources for a publicly accessible subnet including default route tables, internet gateways, and security lists.
 All pre-generated resources will be displayed, e.g. “Create Internet Gateway.”
 Be choosing the related resources option we minimize additional config.
+If this option is not available you will need to create an internet gateway and a route table that sends all traffic to the IGW.

 ![](./images/24.png "")